Swing When You're Winning: Commercial performance

-The album spent 57 weeks on the UK Albums Chart, certified 7× Platinum, and became the 49th best-selling album of all-time in the UK.
+The album spent 57 weeks on the UK Albums Chart, certified 7× Platinum, and became the 49th best-selling album of all time in the UK.
 In Germany, the album has become Williams' best-selling album there, selling more than 1,500,000 copies being certified 5× Platinum.
 The album debuted at No. 1 and stayed there for nine non-consecutive weeks.
 It managed to stay 83 weeks on the German Albums Chart, nineteen weeks of those in the top 10.
 Thanks to its success, it became the fourth best-selling album of the decade in Germany.
 In 2001 the album was the 17th best-selling album globally, selling 4.4 million copies.

 Legacy

 Entertainment.ie credits the album for starting a "craze" for big band tribute-style albums.
 Pop Idol: The Big Band Album (2002), an album of big band songs sung by the contestants of series 1 of Pop Idol, was one such similar album inspired by Swing When You're Winning.
 Zoe Birkett, one of the contestants who performs on the album, said "we've all listened to [Swing When You're Winning] and it's really brilliant music."
+Westlife's Rat Pack covers album ...Allow Us to Be Frank (2004) was also inspired by Swing When You're Winning, and was compared to it in reviews.

+Mark Beaumont, writing for NME in 2016, included it on his list of eight of the all-time best-selling albums in the UK that have no redeeming features whatsoever.